-MISSION Skylake shall seek to provide an environment where every camper experiences the joy and freedom of being in a community of total support.
-Skylake shall be Skylake shall seek to provide an environment where every camper experiences TATEMENT a place where campers and staff experience the magic of the mountains, create memories and friendships, and develop their own cares after the memories and friendships.

-Skylake is a traditional summer camp which allows children to slow down and just be kids-low tech, low key, and high fun.
-A world away from fast paced pressures VALUES of school, technology and growing up too fast.
-Most importantly, a place to build relationships and a place to learn it is our differences that make us a better community.
+Skylake seeks to provide an environment where every camper experiences the joy and freedom of being in a community of total support.
+Skylake is a place where campers experience the magic of summer camp and the mountains, a place to create lasting memories and friendships, and a place to develop a sense of identity.
+Skylake's purpose is to allow children to slow down and be kids in a low-tech, low key, and high fun environment.
+A world away from the fast paced pressures of school, technology and growing up too fast.